 The charges must be paid at the time this Notice is submitted to the council.

 A Building Notice cannot be used for new houses where new roads or streets are to be constructed:

-- for five or more dwellings (or if the floor area of the dwelling exceeds 300m2 or flats over three storeys) the charge will be individually determined
+- for four or more dwellings (or if the floor area of the dwelling exceeds 300m2 or flats over three storeys) the charge will be individually determined

-- for electrical work not covered under a Competent Persons Scheme, the basic inspection charge per dwelling will be £240.00 including VAT (account will be given to repetitive work and a discount may
+- for electrical work not covered under a Competent Persons Scheme, the basic inspection charge per dwelling will be £300.00 including VAT

 Schedule 2 guidance, certain small domestic buildings and extensions and Schedule 3 guidance, other work